Geodefi/Portal-Eth/contracts/Portal/modules/Readme.md

 ### Why Using an Internal Price, Instead of Enforcing the PricePerShare Makes Sense

 All Requests, without considering their index, are in the same pool until they are derisked through price processing.
 If all of the claimable requests are fulfilled periodically (via a script etc.), we would expect internal price to be equal to `PricePerShare`.
-This way, a well maintained pool can prevent APR hijacking by fulfilling neglected Requests, while it is not enforced for all of the pools.
+This way, a well-maintained pool can prevent APR hijacking by fulfilling neglected Requests, while it is not enforced for all of the pools.

 ### Gas Related Concerns